-Decree no. 58 of February 24, 1998 - operates, by means of the www.fondionline.it website, an online mutual fund supermarket.
+Decree no. 58 of February 24, 1998 - operates, by means of the www.fondionline.it website, an online mutual fund supermarket, addressed to Italian customers.

-The BPO (acronym of Business Process Outsorcing) Division provides outsourcing and IT services mainly to the benefit of financial institutions operating on the Italian market, with a high level of specialization in its reference verticals.
+The BPO (acronym of Business Process Outsourcing) Division provides outsourcing and IT services mainly to the benefit of financial institutions operating on the Italian market, with a high level of specialization in its reference verticals.
+The BPO Division also offers a set of proprietary information technology solutions to client companies in its business areas.

-Our BPO services are structured along six separate business lines, on the basis of the type of services rendered and the type of underlying financial product:
+The activities carried out by the BPO Division are structured into the following business lines, on the basis of the type of service rendered and/or underlying product: